pauhoms/dotfiles/README.md

 # Dotfiles 📁
-⚠ This configuration is designed by fedora.
+⚠ This configuration is designed by debian.

 ## Run dotfiles 📂
 - `cd ~`